 We pride ourselves at Wallace Fields Junior School with the level of participation shown through competitions and events both internally at school as well as externally.

-This academic year, we have held two sponsored runs in order to raise money for new resources in school.
+We have held two sponsored runs in order to raise money for new resources in school.
 The children took part in the ‘Walk Fast, Jog Swiftly’ whole-school event which challenges them to run varying distances across the UK.
 All children have been given the opportunity each term to get outside, get active and enjoy the opportunity to exercise with their peers.

 To discover and read all about the competitions and events we enter, please click here.